chrisparsons83/FFDiscordClub/rules.md

 3.1.
 The FFDiscord Club is a public set of leagues.
 In order to join the Club, you must be a member of the FFDiscord server throughout the season.

+3.1a.
+The majority of communication for the FFDiscord Club is done through the FFDiscord server.
+It is expected that members are reasonably active and responsive to inquiries through the server.

 3.2.
 Members from the previous season will be given a period of one week after registration is opened for priority placement.

 3.3.
 After priority placement of members of the previous season, new members are added based on their registration submission date and time.